nipunarambukkanage/next-image-fallback/README.md

 - Image optimization rules from your `next.config.js` still apply; ensure the fallback source is allowed (static asset, public folder, or configured remote).
 - This package targets React 18+ and Next.js 13+.

+## Developed by nipunarambukkanage

 ## License

-MIT © 2025 Nipuna Rambukkanage
+MIT ï¿½ 2025 Nipuna Rambukkanage